-PROMPTS CLIENT SCORE: • Tell me about your friends, family or other people in your NOTES • How often do you get together or chat? • When you go to doctor's appointments or meet with other professionals like that, what is that like? • Are there any people in your life that you feel are just using • Are there any of your closer friends that you feel are always asking you for money, smokes, drugs, food or anything like • Have you ever had people crash at your place that you did not want staying there? • Have you ever been threatened with an eviction or lost a place because of something that friends or family did in vour apartment? · Have you ever been concerned about not following your lease agreement because of your friends or family?
+PROMPTS CLIENT SCORE: Tell me about your friends, family or other people in your life.
+How often do you get together or chat?
+When you go to doctor's appointments or meet with other professionals like that, what is that like?
+Are there any people in your life that you feel are just using you?
+Are there any of your closer friends that you feel are always asking you for money, smokes, drugs, food or anything like that?
+Have you ever had people crash at your place that you did not want staying there?
+Have you ever been threatened with an eviction or lost a place because of something that friends or family did in your apartment?
+Have you ever been concerned about not following your NOTES lease agreement because of your friends or family?
+SCORING Any of the following: In the past 90 days, left an exploitive, abusive or dep Friends, family or other people are placing security of impacting life, wellness, or safety

-SCORING Any of the following: ☐ In the past 90 days, left an exploitive, abusive or dependent relationship ☐ Friends, family or other people are placing security of housing at imminent risk, or 4 impacting life, wellness, or safety □ No friends or family and demonstrates no ability to follow social norms ☐ Currently homeless and would classify most of friends and family as homeless Anv of the following: ☐ In the past 90-180 days, left an exploitive, abusive or dependent relationship ☐ Friends, family or other people are having some negative consequences on wellness or housing stability ☐ No friends or family but demonstrating ability to follow social norms ☐ Meeting new people with an intention of forming friendships ☐ Reconnecting with previous friends or family members, but experiencing difficulty advancing the relationship ☐ Currently homeless, and would classify some of friends and family as being housed, while others are homeless Any of the following: ☐ More than 180 days ago, left an exploitive, abusive or dependent relationship 2 ☐ Developing relationships with new people but not yet fully trusting them ☐ Currently homeless, and would classify friends and family as being housed ☐ Has been housed for less than 180 days, and is engaged with friends or family, who are having no negative consequences on the individual's housing stability ☐ Has been housed for at least 180 days, and is engaged with friends or family, who are having no negative consequences on the individual's housing stability
+- □ No friends or family and demonstrates no ability to follow social norms - □ Currently homeless and would classify most of friends and family as homeless

+- $\Box$ In the past 90-180 days, left an exploitive, abusive or dependent relationship - □ Friends, family or other people are having some negative consequences on wellness or housing stability - $\square$ No friends or family but demonstrating ability to follow social norms - □ Meeting new people with an intention of forming friendships - □ Reconnecting with previous friends or family members, but experiencing difficulty advancing the relationship - □ Currently homeless, and would classify some of friends and family as being housed, while others are homeless

+- More than 180 days ago, left an exploitive, abusive or dependent relationship Developing relationships with new people but not yet fully trusting them Currently homeless, and would classify friends and family as being housed - 1 Has been housed for less than 180 days, and is engaged with friends or family, who are having no negative consequences on the individual's housing stability - Has been housed for at least 180 days, and is engaged with friends or family, who are having no negative consequences on the individual's housing stability